 In addition to running her jewellery business, she also works with an NGO in the development sector (Fida International), serves as a part of an eldership team with her husband at a local church in Mumbai, and above all manages a home – just being the wife on the other side.

-Her collection is characterized by unique craftsmanship and are replete with a mix of tribal, cultural and boho chic.
+Her handmade jewellery are characterized by unique craftsmanship and are replete with a mix of tribal and modern techniques – that are so distinct to her brand.
 To find such a distinctive voice, there has to be a fascinating story – which we were hoping to find out when we reached out to the designer herself.

 - How did you get started?
 Did you get any formal training in jewelry design?

 Not really.
 I learnt most of the skills online.
 In fact this whole thing started when I was in college, when a friend of mine – Ran introduced me to jewellery making.
 I used to enjoy breaking things apart and making new stuff out of them (as a hobby) – so jewellery making really stuck 🙂

 - So what are your main sources of inspiration?